 We’re past the days of playing Russian roulette to determine edible doses.
-Edibles on the legal market typically label their THC contents in milligrams for easy dosing.
-The standard dose according to Colorado’s edibles dosing guidelines is 10 milligrams, but a cannabis newbie or low-tolerance consumer should start with half of that.
+Edibles on the legal market typically label their THC/CBD contents in milligrams.
+The “standard dose” is considered to be 10 mg, but a cannabis newbie or low-tolerance consumer should start with half of that.
 There’s nothing wrong with dipping your toe in the water before jumping in.
 You can always add another 5 mg in an hour or two once you’ve settled into the effects of your first dose.

-2. Consider Your Tolerance
+2. Consider your tolerance

-3. Be Patient and Exercise Restraint
+3. Be patient and exercise restraint

-5. Find a Comfortable Place
+5. Find a comfortable place

 Edibles are delightfully portable, but keep in mind the importance of consuming in a comfortable setting.
-Larger doses are best tackled at home, or with people you’re close to.
-It can be good to have your best friend or partner there with you if it’s your first time – they can help you keep track of how many sour gummi bears you’ve eaten and help if you’re experiencing any discomfort.
+Larger doses are best tackled at home and among familiar faces.
+It’s always a good idea to have your best friend or partner there with you, especially if it’s your first time.
+The presence of a loved one helps keep any anxiety-related side effects at bay.

 With experience come the comforts of familiarity, and with time, it becomes easier to feel at peace with your surroundings when consuming edibles.
 Until then, gather the people and things you love most and enjoy all the bliss, relaxation, relief, and laughter edibles have to offer in a secure, cozy place.